12/15/2025

 Looking Ahead

-As a district administrator, you have many program choices to consider as you look to continue current programs and develop new strategies to meet the needs of Emergent Bilinguals in the next school year.
+As a district administrator, you have many program choices to consider as you continue current programs and develop new strategies to meet the needs of multilingual learners.
 Discover how Lexia can help support your plan with evidence-based solutions that improve literacy for all.